afrapanahi/Amazon_Vine_Analysis/README.md

 ![res11](/img/fig11.png?raw=true)

+Notice that all reviews are unpaid.
 I cannot analyze any paid reviews since there were very little of them in this data set.

 ## Summary
 In this project, I looked at the book reviews from amazon.
 Due to lack of data, I cannot effectively investigate the effect of bias from the paid reviewers in their voting.